WomenArts Blog, Facebook Page, and Newsletters

 Support Women Artists Now Day/SWAN Day

 The Funding Resources section of the site helps women artists get the fundraising information they need quickly and easily.
 There are carefully annotated lists of funding sources and other useful information.
-Browse through our lists of funders, or sign up for our free funding newsletters for theatre and film/video artists!
 Please note: WomenArts does not make cash grants.

 Build Your Skills